 - 100 - 199 -- Introductory-level undergraduate courses; basic skills / activity courses.

 - 200 - 399 -- Undergraduate courses above introductory level.

 - 400 - 499 -- Advanced undergraduate, senior seminars, capstone courses, honors thesis courses.

 - 500 - 699 -- Graduate courses open to advanced undergraduates.

 Maximum Course Load.
 The maximum course load for Trinity College students for one 6-week term of the summer session is two courses, one of which may be a laboratory science course.
-Students in Pratt School of Engineering may enroll in two laboratory courses in one 6-week term.
+Students in Pratt School of Engineering must make an appointment with their Academic Dean in order to discuss taking more than one laboratory course in one 6-week session.
 In addition, a student may enroll in a physical education activity course for one-half course credit or an applied music course for one-quarter or one-half course credit, not to exceed a total of 2.5 course credits in the 6-week term.
 A greater load may be possible on rare occasions with the approval of the student's dean or the appropriate director of graduate studies.
 Visiting students must obtain approval for an overload from the director of the Summer Session.